tracyjohnsonidz/devzone-articles/DevZone-Template.md

 {:#hello-world}
 ```
 **Note:** a note is something that needs to be mentioned but is apart from the context.

 {:.note}This would be my note.
-See the css attribution section for more details
+See the css attribution section for more details.

 We can include code snippets from github that update automagically.
 ```markdown